Follow Our Simple Formula For Achievement-Based Bullet Points

-- Recruiting and interviewing candidates for entry-level analyst roles, helping expand the department by 20%
+- Recruited and interviewed candidates for entry-level analyst roles, helping expand the department by 20%

-- Making sales calls to current and potential high-net-worth clients, consistently exceeding sales goals by 15%
+- Made sales calls to current and potential high-net-worth clients, consistently exceeding sales goals by 15%

-- Writing consulting reports analyzing the market suitability for new hotels resulting in five new properties being added to the company's property portfolio
+- Wrote consulting reports analyzing the market suitability for new hotels resulting in five new properties being added to the company's property portfolio

-- Analyzing profit and loss statements for the beverage division on a weekly, monthly, and annual basis to identify any discrepancies, ensure accurate reporting, and determine areas for improvement
+- Analyzed profit and loss statements for the beverage division on a weekly, monthly, and annual basis to identify any discrepancies, ensure accurate reporting, and determine areas for improvement

-- Assisting customers to determine the right product for them, increasing customer loyalty and satisfaction scores from 7.5 to 9.6 over a six-month period
+- Assisted customers to determine the right product for them, increasing customer loyalty and satisfaction scores from 7.5 to 9.6 over a six-month period

-Then, start asking yourself questions such as the following to help you identify where you can add additional information.
+Then, ask yourself questions such as the following to help you identify where you can add additional information.